srdjan/Mix/docs/best-practices.md

 - Handle errors explicitly with Result types
 - Test thoroughly at all levels
 - Implement proper resource management
+- Use native Deno.serve options for server configuration
+- Properly handle graceful shutdown with app.close()

 This approach gives you the best of both worlds: the performance of mutation-based code where it matters, and the safety and maintainability of functional patterns everywhere else.